 This post contains affiliate links.
 A Blossoming Life is a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provides means for us to earn fees by linking to Amazon.com and affiliate sites.
 We only link to products we use and love or would use.

 DIY Caterpillar Habitat

-Step 1: Use a clean, empty jar with a lid, and pierce the lid with holes for ventilation.
+Step 1: Use a clean, empty jar with a lid (we like these half gallon mason jars), and pierce the lid with holes for ventilation.
 I know, I know… common sense.